Julie Roberts: Charities

 Roberts made a donation of $124,250 to St. Jude's Children's Research Hospital after she, along with contestant Peter Buccellato, won the $100,000 prize in the bonus round on the game show Wheel of Fortune on an episode that aired in February 2007.

 The Voice (2013)

 In 2013, Julie Roberts took part in the Blind Auditions of fourth season of the reality television show The Voice.
-In the third Blind Audition episode broadcast on NBC on April 1, 2013, she sang a cover of Blake Shelton song "God Gave Me You".
+In the third Blind Audition episode broadcast on NBC on April 1, 2013, she sang a cover of Blake Shelton's version of the Dave Barnes song "God Gave Me You".
 None of the four judges, Adam Levine, Shakira, Usher or Blake Shelton pressed their "I Want You" buttons to turn their chairs and she did not qualify to the following rounds.
 Shelton immediately recognized the contestant and introduced her by name to the other judges.